bogdanZ11/bogdanZ11/README.md

 - Java,
 - C++,
 - PHP,

- and I have also worked with languages like MATLAB, C# , Python.
+and I have also worked with languages like
+-MATLAB,
+-C#,
+-Python.

  Right now, I am looking for job opportunities ☎️ or experiences that could help me learn better practices, technologies or any work ethics related to the IT domain.